Derd164/All-the-Mods-ATM-10-Draconic-Reactor-Computer-Craft-Code-2025-2026/README.md

 ### tutorial
-you can find a very well made youtube tutorial on how to set this up [here](https://www.youtube.com/watch?v=8rBhQP1xqEU) , thank you [The MindCrafters](https://www.youtube.com/channel/UCf2wEy4_BbYpAQcgvN26OaQ)
+you can find a very well made youtube tutorial on how to set this up [here](https://www.youtube.com/watch?v=USo-2z7aXPw&t=1s)
-A new tutorial created by me (Derd164) will be available very soon!

 ### features
 * uses a 3x3 advanced computer touchscreen monitor to interact with your reactor